 Whether you’re in baby-making mode or just want to be all-around healthy, keeping your little swimmers happy isn’t just a one-step deal.
-Here’s what you can do to have healthy sperm.
+Here are 10 tips on what you can do to have healthy sperm.

 1. KEEP THINGS ON THE COOL SIDE

 Probably one of the more well-known facts – sperm doesn’t like it too hot, which is one of the reasons testicles hang on the outside.
 This is easily taken care of by choosing cotton boxers or even going commando on occasion (sorry, briefs are too tights and warming).

 Hot baths, saunas, spas, heated car seas, laptops, and crossing your legs or sitting for too long won’t help either.
 Oh, and about the crossing legs thing … studies show that it could also contribute towards erectile dysfunction because the pressure decreases blood flow to the entire male reproductive system.

 Need Helping Lighting The Sexual Fires?
 This Might Help…

 You’ll find that much of the healthy sperm advice applies to all-around health too.
 And stress is no exception – it does crappy things to our bodies without us even knowing sometimes.
 Keep your anxiety levels down by exercising, meditating, or doing fun things with your friends.

 Speaking of exercise, being over or underweight not only hurts sperm count and function, it also can kill your libido, drain your energy, and hurt your confidence – making the act of love-making extra difficult.